bikasdumrakoti/git-command-line/README.md

-This repository contains some git commands as demonstrated by Mr. Navin Reddy on his youtube channel Telusko.
+This repository contains git commands on the git-commands.txt file as demonstrated by Mr. Navin Reddy on his youtube channel Telusko and from several other sources.
+Additional information on some of the common terms can also be found on the info.txt file.